nontanan-linux/tracter_trailer/README.md

 # Kinematic Model of Tractor with Two Drawbar Trailers

-This project implements a kinematic model and simulation for a **Multi-Trailer System** consisting of a tractor and two drawbar trailers.
+This project implements a kinematic model and simulation for a **Multi-Trailer System** consisting of a tractor and **four** drawbar trailers.
 The model uses standard bicycle kinematics extended to a chain of rigid bodies.

 ## 1. System Description

-The system consists of five main components connected in a chain:
+The system consists of nine main components connected in a chain:
 1.  **Tractor**: The towing vehicle with front-wheel steering.
 2.  **Drawbar 1**: Connects the tractor to the first trailer.
 3.  **Trailer 1**: The first cargo unit.
 4.  **Drawbar 2**: Connects the first trailer to the second trailer.
 5.  **Trailer 2**: The second cargo unit.
+6.  **Drawbar 3**: Connects the second trailer to the third trailer.
+7.  **Trailer 3**: The third cargo unit.
+8.  **Drawbar 4**: Connects the third trailer to the fourth trailer.
+9.  **Trailer 4**: The fourth cargo unit.

 ### Kinematic Diagram
 ![Kinematic Diagram](kinematic_diagram_full.png)